thunlp/OpenBackdoor/docs/source/index.rst

 OpenBackdoor's documentation!
 ===================================

-**OpenBackdoor** is an open-scource toolkit for textual backdoor attack and defense, which enables easy implementation, evaluation, and extension of both attack and defense models.
+**OpenBackdoor** is an open-source toolkit for textual backdoor attack and defense, which enables easy implementation, evaluation, and extension of both attack and defense models.

 OpenBackdoor has the following features: